-The University of Oxford, as Sponsor, has appropriate insurance in place in the unlikely event that you suffer any harm as a direct consequence of your participation in this study.
+The University of Oxford, as Sponsor, has appropriate insurance in place in the unlikely event that you suffer any harm as a direct consequence of your participation in this survey.

-If you wish to complain about any aspect of the way in which you have been approached or treated, or how your information is handled during the course of this study, please contact our dedicated team on COVID-19@ons.gov.uk.
+If you wish to complain about any aspect of the way in which you have been approached or treated, or how your information is handled during the course of this survey, please contact our dedicated team on COVID-19@ons.gov.uk.

-How have patients and the public been involved in this study?
+How have patients and the public been involved in this survey?

-This study follows government and WHO advice, and its conduct is based on best practice, which has been informed by patients, service users and members of the public.
+This survey follows government and WHO advice, and its conduct is based on best practice, which has been informed by patients, service users and members of the public.
 Members of the public have looked at this information sheet, and teenagers have also looked at the shorter version.
 We are grateful for their helpful feedback which has been included.

-Who is organising and funding the study?
+Who is organising and funding the survey?

-This study is funded by the Department of Health and Social Care, with in-kind contributions from the Welsh Government and the Northern Ireland Assembly.
-The research is being undertaken by ONS, NatCen, IQVIA and the University of Oxford.
+This survey is funded by the Department of Health and Social Care, with in-kind contributions from the Welsh Government, the Department of Health on behalf of the Northern Ireland Government, and the Scottish Government.
+The research is being undertaken by ONS, IQVIA and the University of Oxford.
 It is sponsored by the University of Oxford.

-- IQVIA are responsible for arranging appointments, managing participants taking their own nose and throat swabs, and taking blood samples in some households, and sending results to GPs and participants. - NatCen are responsible for arranging appointments, managing participants taking their own nose and throat swabs, and sending test results to GPs and participants. - The Lighthouse Laboratories at the National Biosample Centre, Milton Keynes, and Glasgow are responsible for storing and testing the throat and nose swabs. - Scientists at the University of Oxford are responsible for storing and testing the blood samples. - ONS will analyse the data provided by the University of Oxford and the Lighthouse Laboratories at the National Biosample Centre, Milton Keynes and Glasgow, in collaboration with the University of Oxford.
+• IQVIA are responsible for arranging appointments, managing participants taking their own throat and nose swabs, and taking blood samples in some households, and sending results to participants.

+- The Lighthouse Laboratories at the National Biosample Centre, Milton Keynes, Glasgow and Alderley Park, Liverpool, are responsible for storing and testing the throat and nose swabs. - Scientists at the University of Oxford are responsible for storing and testing the blood samples. - ONS will analyse the data provided by the University of Oxford and the Lighthouse Laboratories at the National Biosample Centre, Milton Keynes, Glasgow and Alderley Park, Liverpool, in collaboration with the University of Oxford.

-Who has reviewed the study?
+Who has reviewed the survey?

 All research in the NHS is looked at by an independent group of people, called a Research Ethics Committee, to protect participants' interests.
-This study has been reviewed and given favourable opinion by the Berkshire B Research Ethics Committee.
+This survey has been reviewed and given favourable opinion by the Berkshire B Research Ethics Committee.